Xetibo/ReSet-Doc/sections/introduction.typ

   existing plugins on every update.

 #subsection("Additional Objectives")
+The original work has limitations which this thesis intends to build upon.
+As an example, in the original work, code was often suboptimal with certain parts being duplicated due to complexity constraints.
+Another critical section is the testability of the program, which was omitted from the original work due to time constraints.

+As such, this thesis will include work on the original implementation in order to facilitate the basis for a plugin system.
 // animations
 // Furthermore, ReSet will add animations to improve its user experience which
 // helps to better understand the flow of the application, attend to accessibility